Are Career Choices Making You Feel Stuck?

 I’m Afraid to Leave the Security of My Current Job

 Many people worry about making a big career change.
 However, if your job is truly making you unhappy, a change may be necessary for your long-term well-being.
 Work stress and discontent impact so many aspects of your life and can lead to tense relationships, financial worry, and even diminished physical health.
 One the one hand, you may feel you are in your comfort zone.
 But, if you take a step back and really examine your life, you may find your current job is not making your life comfortable at all.
 You and your career counselor can develop a slow, step-by-step plan to help you make a gradual transition between jobs.
 You don’t have to make any huge leaps.
 As you put your plan into action, you can stop allowing fear to limit your dreams and begin to live in service of your values.
 Through career counseling in Houston, you can find a satisfying job in your area.

 I Don’t Have Any Experience or Skills

 You might worry that you are just not qualified for the type of career that you want.
 In sessions, your career counselor can help you identify your core strengths and your transferable skills.
-If you need specific experience, education or training to qualify for a job, your career counselor can show you opportunities to learn new skills or receive appropriate certifications.
+If you need specific experience, education or training to qualify for a job, your career counselor or coach can show you opportunities to learn new skills or receive appropriate certifications.
 By examining your resume and cover letter, looking at your life experience, and identifying what is relevant to your dream career, we can help you see yourself in a fresh, more positive way.
 Many of our clients don’t see all the strengths they actually do bring to the table because we tend to take what comes easy to us for granted.